flenniken/metar/docs/main.rst

 Scan Disk for Images
 =================

-You can use metar to scan you disk and count image files it recognizes.
+You can use metar to scan your disk and count image files it recognizes.
 The following command counts how many image are in your home folder on linux.
 It uses the find command to list all the files in your home folder then feed them to metar.
 It uses